ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 * (sbormann) Corrected a few translations.

 ### 0.4.1 (2020-05-15)
-* (sbormann) Added icons for toplight and tilted to window and enhanced window to recognize tilted position.
+* (sbormann) Added icons for top-light and tilted to window and enhanced window to recognize tilted position.
 * (sbormann) Fixed crash when using some thermostats.
 * (sbormann) New gulpfile and fixed translations.
 * (sbormann) Further improvement of connection speed.